Acuitas Therapeutics: Inex Pharmaceuticals

-Dr. Pieter Cullis was among several scientists experimenting with liposomes in the early 1980s, fascinated by their properties in many aspects of human biology.
+Pieter Cullis was among several scientists experimenting with liposomes in the early 1980s, fascinated by their properties in many aspects of human biology.
 Cullis discovered he could load cancer drugs into liposomes, inspiring him and several colleagues at the University of British Columbia to form Inex Pharmaceuticals in 1992.
-One of Inex's co-founders was Thomas Madden, who had then recently emigrated to Canada from the United Kingdom to complete post-doctoral studies in biochemistry.
+One of Inex's co-founders was Thomas Madden, who had recently emigrated to Canada from the United Kingdom to complete post-doctoral studies in biochemistry.

 Tekmira Pharmaceuticals

-To improve prospects of successfully advancing gene therapy techniques, Cullis developed and patented a new form of lipid nanoparticle designed to deliver genetic material to recipient cells.
+To improve the prospects of successfully advancing gene therapy techniques, Cullis developed and patented a new form of lipid nanoparticle designed to deliver genetic material to recipient cells.
 From 1994 onward, a series of patents were filed describing the technology Cullis and his colleagues created, including the addition of a chemical called polyethylene glycol (PEG) to further increase the LNP's ability to pass into cells.

-Several spinoff companies emerged based on the research and intellectual property, including Protiva Biotherapeutics (which focused gene therapies based on RNAi).
+Several spinoff companies emerged based on the research and intellectual property, including Protiva Biotherapeutics (which focused on gene therapies based on RNAi).
 In 2001, Inex was developing topotecan with GlaxoSmithKline and by 2004 was in the research stage of preparing their own targeted cancer vaccine program.
 However, Cullis left the company after the Food and Drug Administration declined to approve their chemotherapy products.
 Inex then downsized and rebranded to Tekmira Pharmaceuticals.
 This led to $28.5 million in funding from “large biotechnology companies” for further development of anti-cancer drugs and RNA therapeutics for other diseases.

-Acuitas
+AlCana and Acuitas

-Madden, Cullis and Michael Hope then founded Acuitas Therapeutics in February 2009.
+Madden, Cullis and Michael Hope then founded AlCana Technologies in February 2009, later changing its name to Acuitas Therapeutics.
 With early financial support from the National Research Council Canada's Industrial Research Assistance Program (NRC IRAP), the company spent several years establishing its research and development capabilities and building out its staff.
 This led to its development of a viable lipid nanoparticle platform that showed promise for use in a variety of medical applications including chemotherapy, gene therapy and genetic vaccines.
+By 2012, the company had decided to focus on LNP development for the delivery of mRNA.

 The Natural Research Council Canada awarded Acuitas a $173,020 grant in September 2013 and a $498,640 grant in February 2015 to continue their research and development.

-In April 2016, Acuitas entered a development and option agreement with German biotechnology company CureVac to jointly develop a product incorporating Acuitas' LNP technology with CureVac's mRNA materials.
+In April 2016, Acuitas entered into a development and option agreement with German biotechnology company CureVac to jointly develop a product incorporating Acuitas' LNP technology with CureVac's mRNA materials.
 The encapsulated mRNA product described under the agreement was commissioned for use in in vitro and animal testing for pre-clinical trials of a vaccine candidate.
 Acuitas also worked on developing an mRNA vaccine against rabies.